ppy/osu-wiki/wiki/Glossary/en.md

 ### IRC

-IRC is an abbreviation for Internet Relay Chat.
+IRC is an abbreviation for _Internet Relay Chat_.

 For more information about IRC, see [Internet Relay Chat](/wiki/Internet_Relay_Chat/).